Deltares/Wflow.jl/docs/src/model_docs/shared_concepts.md

 considers two main processes: glacier build-up from snow turning into firn/ice (using the HBV-light model) and glacier melt (using a temperature degree-day model).

 The definition of glacier boundaries and initial volume is defined by two parameters.
-`glacierfrac` is a parameter that gives the fraction of each grid cell covered by a glacier as a number between zero and one. `glacierstore` is a state parameter that gives the amount of water (in mm w.e.) within the glaciers at each gridcell.
+The parameter `glacierfrac` gives the fraction of each grid cell covered by a glacier as a number between zero and one.
+The state parameter `glacierstore` gives the amount of water (in mm w.e.) within the glaciers at each grid cell.
 Because the glacier store (`glacierstore`) cannot be initialized by running the model for a couple of years, a default initial state should be supplied by adding this parameter to the input static file.
 The required glacier data can be prepared from available glacier datasets.